 Both art making and reading are crucial to preschool age kids, whose brains are developing at rapid rates.
 Each activity helps to develop neural connections and executive function, which is related to complex decision making, memory and self-control.

 “It’s really important for little people to have exposure to a gallery, which are rarely child-friendly spaces, and to explore art techniques,” Kate said.
 “I feel strongly about using process-oriented projects with kids so that they can feel comfortable.”
 What is process oriented art?
 It’s using art materials and learning techniques without worrying about the finished product.
 Preschoolers love creating art in the moment!

 Interested in exploring stories and art with your child?
-Art Start Preschool Story Time happens the third Monday of each month in Rosewood Gallery, 2655 Olson Drive.
+The remaining Art Start Preschool Story Time dates for 2019 are July 22, August 26, September 16, October 21 and November 25 in Rosewood Gallery, 2655 Olson Drive.
 (Occasional changes to the schedule are announced in advance.
 Sign up for Rosewood’s monthly email newsletter to receive these updates.)